VasilisLag/elevator-python/README.md

 # Instructions
 1. Clone this repository in VS Code folder
-2. Execut "py main.py" in the console
+2. Execute "py main.py" in the console